DevMountain/html-layout/README.md

 ### Follow Along

+* Open 'third' folder.
+* Create a index.html file inside the 'third' folder.
+* Create a style.css file inside the 'third' folder.
+* Create a reset.css file inside of the 'third' folder.
+* Add reset css styles into `reset.css`.
 * Open `index.html`.
 * Inside index.html, create your index.html boiler plate.
   * solution
-* Inside index.html, link the index.html file to the style.css file using a <link> tag.
+* Inside index.html, link the index.html file to the style.css file.
   * solution
-* Inside `index.html`, link the index.html file to the style.css file using a `<link>` tag.
+* Inside index.html, link the index.html file to the reset.css file.
+Make sure it is linked before your style.css file.
   * solution
-* Inside index.html, inside the body create a header using the `<header>` tag.
-Give it a class name and close the header with a closing `</header>` tag.
+* Inside index.html, inside the body create a header.
+Give it a class name and close the header.
   * solution
-* Inside index.html, inside the header create a div using the `<div>` tag and give it a class name so we can style it later.
-Close the div with a closing `</div>` tag.
+* Inside index.html, inside the header create a div and give it a class name so we can style it later.
+Close the div.
   * solution
-* Inside index.html, below the header element create a main section using the `<main>` tag.
-Give it a class name and close the main section with a closing `</main>` tag.
+* Inside index.html, below the header element create a main section.
+Give it a class name and close the main section.
   * solution
-* Inside  index.html, inside the main section you created in the previous step create a paragraph using a `<p>` tag.
-Add the same text you see in the image provided inside the `<p>` tag.
-Give it a class name and close the paragraph using a closing `</p>` tag.
+* Inside  index.html, inside the main section you created in the previous step create a paragraph.
+Add the same text you see in the image provided.
+Give it a class name and close the paragraph.
   * solution
-* Inside index.html, below the main section create four sections one after the other using the `<section>` tag and close each of them using a closing `</section>` tag.
+* Inside index.html, below the main section create four sections one after the other and close each of them.
 Give each of the section the same class name.
   * solution
-* Inside index.html, for each of the four sections you created in the previous step give each one a unique id.
+* Inside index.html, for each of the four sections you created in the previous step give each one a second unique class name that will differentiate them by background color.
   * solution
 * Open `style.css`.
-* Inside style.css, select the header by class and give it a height, width, and background color.
+* Inside style.css, select the header by class and give it a height, width, background color, and padding.
   * solution
-* Inside style.css, select the div inside the header by class and give it a height, width, float, and margin property.
+* Inside style.css, select the div inside the header by class name and give it a height, width, background color, and margin property.
   * solution
-* Inside style.css, select the main section by class and give it a height, and padding property.
+* Inside style.css, select the main section by class and give it some padding.
   * solution
-* Inside style.css, select the text inside the main section by class and give it a font-size property.
+* Inside style.css, select the text inside the main section by class and give it font-size, line height, font family, and a margin to add some space between it and the elements below it.
   * solution
-* Inside style.css, select the lower four sections by class and give them a height.
+* Inside style.css, select the lower four sections by their similar class name and give them a height.
   * solution
-* Inside style.css, select the lower four section by id individually and give each their corresponding background color.
+* Inside style.css, select the lower four section by their unique class name individually and give each their corresponding background color.
   * solution

 ### Solution